 Encountering a relapse back into addiction does not mean that you are a failure or that treatment failed.
 You are human and subjected to natural temptations and issues daily.
 To keep a brief lapse into old behaviors from making you regress, create a relapse prevention plan as soon as you complete an addiction treatment program.
 Planning your reactions to situations that could cause relapse can keep you from falling back into your old habits, ensuring a longer-lasting recovery period.
-If you need help creating a relapse prevention plan, please contact Fort Behavioral Health today at 844.332.1807.
+Many aftercare programs are available to help you maintain your sobriety, such as continued counseling, peer support groups, and an alumni program for those who’ve graduated from treatment.
+If you need help creating a relapse prevention plan, don’t hesitate to get in touch with Fort Behavioral Health today at 844.332.1807.

 Consider Stages of Lapse in Your Relapse Prevention Plan

 Relapse happens in three stages at different levels.
 Your emotions, body, and mind can all feel tempted to give in to substance use.
 Recognizing the signs of potential relapse in these steps gives you a more specific plan to follow.